 History down the ages has seen the coming of many talismans, amulets, and charms to ward off this negative energy from other people.
 One such example is the Nazar Boncuğu or Evil Eye of Turkey.
 This talisman, placed in front of every house, store, or building for protection, is traditionally a circle or sphere made of ceramic or glass tinted a deep blue.
 These have the design of a human eye in the center which completes the look of this evil deterrent.

 The Nazar Boncuğu is an example of the old Turkish cultural heritage that goes over 3000 years back in time.
 Only the best artisans were deemed skilled enough to bring out these talismans rendered in glass and other delicate material considered rare during their era.
-They are also a prized sign of good energy that is faithfully passed down as family heirlooms from generation to generation.
+They are also a prized sign of good energy that is faithfully passed down as family heirlooms from generation to generation with the use of talismans such as evil eye bracelet.

 Even today, many homes in Turkey have a couple of rooms with these symbols hanging as wall décor or as a table piece, for good luck and peace of mind.
 These blue spheres for eyes are traditionally made in varying sizes as long as they resemble the basic look of the Nazar Boncuğu.
 It is either braided into materials like plastic, jute, and straw or linked to one another with tiny metal rings and short chains.
 It has gained so much popularity that many imitations of the Nazar Boncuğu have sprung up and are mass-produced all over the world.